Q: Why should I hire Dr. Debra Felix instead of another educational consultant?

 Q: I do not live in the DMV (D.C., Maryland, Virginia) area.
 Can you still work with me?

 Absolutely!
-Since I started helping applicants about 30 years ago while living in Manhattan, most of my clients have been in faraway places such as Korea, Hong Kong, Japan, and France, and working remotely has been normal for me.
-Right now, I am working with clients in California, Connecticut, Florida, Maryland, Massachusetts, Michigan, Missouri, New York, Pennsylvania, Virginia, Washington DC, Washington state, France, India, and China.
+Since I began helping applicants about 30 years ago while living in Manhattan, most of my clients have been in faraway places such as Korea, Hong Kong, Japan, and France, and working remotely is normal for me.
+Right now, I am working with clients in California, Connecticut, Florida, Maryland, Massachusetts, Michigan, Missouri, New York, Pennsylvania, Virginia, Washington DC, Washington state, Nepal, France, India, and China.
 I have worked with clients from Africa, Azerbaijan, Canada, Costa Rica, Dominican Republic, Hong Kong, Japan, Korea, Russia, Taiwan, and Tajikistan.
 I thoroughly enjoy working with people from other parts of the United States and the world.
-We meet in person, talk by phone, and communicate by text, Skype, Tango, email, or whatever works best.
+We meet in person, talk by phone, and communicate by text, Skype, WhatsApp, FaceTime, email, or whatever works best.

 Q: What are your fees?